 It will be cheaper and easier to get a sim card (preferably Ncell) in Kathmandu and purchase internet data that could last you for your entire trip.
 Ncell offers 3G connectivity up to Everest Base Camp (5,364m).

-As opposed to popular belief, you don’t need a lot of complicated gear and equipment for an Everest adventure.
-Here’s a basic checklist of the most essential items that you should not forget to bring with you during your Everest Base Camp Short Trek Heli Return:
+Contrary to popular belief, you don’t need much-complicated gear and equipment for an Everest adventure.
+Here’s a basic checklist of the essential items that you should not forget to bring with you during your Everest Base Camp Short Trek Heli Return:

 These are only some of the essential items.
 Find a more detailed list by clicking here.